Connect Sally with Make

 1.2.
 Configure the webhook in Sally

-After creating a webhook in Make, you now need to tell Sally where to send the data.
-This is done by configuring the webhook inside Sally with the URL you just copied from Make.
+After creating the webhook in Make, you need to tell Sally where to send the data.

 - In Sally, open Settings in the left sidebar.